Empty athletics running track at sunrise

 What is a good age-graded score?

-Most consistent recreational runners score between 50 and 65 percent.
-Crossing 70 percent is a strong achievement that usually takes years of focused training, and 80 percent and above is elite territory.
+50 to 65 percent for most recreational runners.
+Crossing 70 percent is a strong achievement that takes years of focused training.
+80 percent and above is elite territory.

 Does age grading favor older runners?

-It does not favor them so much as level the field.
-The age standard is slower for older runners, so the same time scores higher with age, but that simply reflects how performance changes over a lifetime.
-A high score is still hard to earn at any age.
+No, it levels the field.
+The standard is slower for older runners, so the same time scores higher with age.
+That reflects how performance changes over a lifetime, and a high score is still hard to earn.

 At what age does running performance peak?

-For most distances, peak performance falls between the mid 20s and mid 30s, where the age factor sits at 1.0.
-Performance declines slowly at first after that, then more noticeably past the late 50s.
+Between the mid 20s and mid 30s for most distances.
+That is where the age factor sits at 1.0.
+Performance declines slowly at first, then more noticeably past the late 50s.

 Can I compare a 5K and a marathon with age grading?

-Yes, and that is one of its best uses.
-Because both results convert to the same percentage scale, you can age grade each race and see which distance you are relatively stronger at right now.
+Yes, and it is one of its best uses.
+Both results convert to the same percentage scale.
+So you can see which distance you are relatively stronger at right now.

 The bottom line